Skip to Content

 Stainless Steel

-• Pro: Stainless steel is scratch-resistant, non-toxic, long-lasting, and very durable.
+• Pro: Stainless steel pans are scratch-resistant, non-toxic, long-lasting, and very durable.

 • Con: The major disadvantage of stainless steel is that it is not non-stick, so additional oil must be used to prevent food from sticking in the pan.